Chart Color Schemes

 Household Composition

-Blacktown (North) - Marayong features high concentrations of family households and group households, with a fairly typical median household size
+Blacktown (North) - Marayong features high concentrations of family households, with a fairly typical median household size

-Family households make up 77.1% of all households, including 39.6% couples with children, 21.0% couples without children, and 14.8% single parent families.
-Non-family households comprise the remaining 22.9%, with lone person households at 19.2% and group households comprising 3.8%.
-The median household size is 2.9 people, matching the Greater Sydney average.
+Family households account for 77.1 percent of all households, including 39.6 percent couples with children, 21.0 percent couples without children, and 14.8 percent single parent families.
+Non-family households constitute the remaining 22.9 percent, with lone person households at 19.2 percent and group households comprising 3.8 percent of the total.
+The median household size is 2.9 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households